DAI OFFERS A PRIORITY TRACK TO CANDIDATES WISHING TO APPLY FOR A PLACEMENT 2023-2025, WHILE ALSO DESIRING TO APPLY FOR A HOLLAND SCHOLARSHIP.

-while the DEADLINE for the Holland Scholarship applications is May 1, 2022.
+while the DEADLINE for the Holland Scholarship applications is before May 1, 2023.

-For this priority track we will start reviewing on a rolling base.
+For this priority track, we will start reviewing on a rolling basis.
 So here our adage regarding your submission is: the sooner, the better!

 - In 2020 an artist, researcher, queer activist from Beijing, was the DAI applicant awarded with the Holland Scholarship.
 In 2021 an artist and researcher from Singapore was the DAI applicant awarded with the Holland Scholarship.